AppsLab-KE/lara-izitoast/README.md

-# Lara-Izitoast for Laravel Notification (Still under development)
+# Lara-Izitoast : Laravel Notification Package
-This is a simple laravel notification package.
-It is still under development.
+This is a laravel notification package build on top of http://izitoast.marcelodolce.com/.

 ## How to use this package

-**the guide might change later

-- Get the package via
+- Get the package via composer
 ``` bash
 composer require appslabke/lara-izitoast
 ```